Xilinx

 Xilinx, Inc. (/ˈzaɪlɪŋks/ ZY-links) was an American technology and semiconductor company that primarily supplied programmable logic devices.
 The company is renowned for inventing the first commercially viable field-programmable gate array (FPGA).
 It also pioneered the first fabless manufacturing model.

 Xilinx was co-founded by Ross Freeman, Bernard Vonderschmitt, and James V Barnett II in 1984.
 The company went public on the Nasdaq in 1990.
 In October 2020, AMD announced its acquisition of Xilinx, which was completed on February 14, 2022, through an all-stock transaction valued at approximately $60 billion.
 Xilinx remained a wholly owned subsidiary of AMD until the brand was phased out in June 2023, with Xilinx's product lines now branded under AMD.

 Company overview

 Xilinx was founded in Silicon Valley in 1984 and was headquartered in San Jose, United States.
 The company also had offices in Longmont (United States), Dublin, Singapore, Hyderabad (India), Beijing, Shanghai; Brisbane, Tokyo and Yerevan.

-According to Bill Carter, former CTO and current fellow at Xilinx, the choice of the name Xilinx refers to the chemical symbol for silicon Si.
+According to Bill Carter, former CTO and fellow at Xilinx, the choice of the name Xilinx refers to the chemical symbol for silicon Si.
 The "linx" represents programmable links that connect programmable logic blocks together.
 The 'X's at each end represent the programmable logic blocks.

 Xilinx sold a broad range of field programmable gate arrays (FPGAs), and complex programmable logic devices (CPLDs), design tools, intellectual property, and reference designs.
 Xilinx customers represent just over half of the entire programmable logic market, at 51%.
 Altera is Xilinx's strongest competitor with 34% of the market.
 Other key players in this market are Actel (now subsidiary of Microsemi) and Lattice Semiconductor.